KNOCKED-OUT BABY TOOTH: Due to the risk of damage to the permanent tooth, primary teeth are not re-placed if knocked out.

-Primary teeth serve many functions and it is critical that they remain intact until they are lost naturally.
-They serve to help maintain proper nutrition, allow for good pronunciation and speech habits and guide the permanent teeth during eruption.
+Primary teeth serve many functions, and it is critical that they remain intact until they are lost naturally.
+They serve to help maintain proper nutrition, allow for good pronunciation and speech habits, and guide the permanent teeth during eruption.
 Primary teeth also serve as “space holders” for the permanent teeth and this space can be lost with dental caries.
 Space loss results in crowding and misaligned teeth.
 Regular dental visits can prevent these complications or minimize the consequences by early recognition and treatment.

 100,000 mrem: Amount of radiation needed to cause cancer (equivalent to 650,000 x-rays)

-Silver compounds have been used for their medical properties for centuries and in dentistry for more than a century.
+Silver compounds have been used for their medical properties for centuries and, in dentistry, for more than a century.
 Clinical evidence has demonstrated that silver compounds are effective at stopping cavities by interfering with bacteria reproduction.
-Silver Diamine Fluoride is a colorless liquid made up of fluoride and silver ions that has been shown to be 70-90 percent effective in stopping cavities.
-One down side to treating cavities with Silver Diamine Fluoride is that it turns the cavity (not tooth) black.
+Silver diamine fluoride is a colorless liquid made up of fluoride and silver ions that has been shown to be 70-90 percent effective in stopping cavities.
+One down side to treating cavities with Silver diamine fluoride is that it turns the cavity (not tooth) black.
 Therefore, if the cavities are in the front teeth, these black spots may be visible when you smile.
 This discoloration can be removed when the child is old enough to receive dental treatment in a cooperate manner.

-Placement of a crown involves reducing the size of the tooth to accommodate the crown to fit over the entire tooth.
-Once cemented in place, the crown will remain until the tooth is naturally lost.
-Crowns can be made of several different materials including, Stainless-Steel (Silver), Zirconia (White), and Composite Resin (White).
-Although White crowns are desirable, inherent disadvantages still make the Stainless-Steel crown the most successful and dependable option.
+Placement of a crown involves reducing the size of the tooth to accommodate the crown fitting over the entire tooth.
+Once cemented in place, the crown will remain until the tooth is lost naturally.
+Crowns can be made of several different materials, including stainless-steel (silver), zirconia (white), and composite resin (white).
+Although white crowns are desirable, inherent disadvantages still make the stainless-steel crown the most successful and dependable option.
 Typically, white crowns are not an option on baby molars, although they work well on front baby teeth.
 We can discuss with you the WHITE crown limitations and determine if they will work well for your child.

-General anesthesia is recognized and supported by the American Academy of Pediatric Dentistry, the American Dental Association, the American Medical Association and the US Department of Health and Human Services as a safe and effective way to provide dental care to these patients.
+General anesthesia is recognized and supported by the American Academy of Pediatric Dentistry, the American Dental Association, the American Medical Association, and the US Department of Health and Human Services as a safe and effective way to provide dental care to these patients.